okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 7. If **Certificate issued** appears, click **Finish**.

+> **Note:** After you click **Finish**, it may take several minutes before your custom domain is ready.

 > **Note:** If an error occurs, the cause may be one of the following:
 >   * The TXT or CNAME record may not have propagated yet.
 >   * There may be a copy and paste issue with the values.
->   * There may be an operational issue with Let's Encrypt which can be checked with https://letsencrypt.status.io/.
+>   * There may be an operational issue with Let's Encrypt which can be checked with [https://letsencrypt.status.io/](https://letsencrypt.status.io/).
 If you configure your DNS records and click **Next** to verify the records too quickly, Okta detects the DNS records, but Let's Encrypt hasn't detected them yet, which causes a failed authorization.
 A warning notification appears: `A new TXT value has been generated.
 Update your DNS record with the new TXT value, wait for it to propagate, and then return here to verify.` Okta generates a new TXT record for you to paste into your domain provider.
 Wait a few minutes, and then retry the **Next** button.

 ## Configure a custom domain through your own certificate